oktavilla/PortfolioDeck-Docs/custom-domain.markdown

 title: Setting up a custom domain
 ---

-# <span>Setting up</span> custom domain
+# <span>Setting up a</span> custom domain

+## What you need to know

-To set up PortfolioDeck to work with a custom domain you will need:
+To get PortfolioDeck to work with a custom domain you will need:

 * A domain name.
 * A DNS service provider.